gitlabhq/gitlabhq/doc/integration/bitbucket.md

 1. Sign in to Bitbucket.

-1. Navigate to your individual user settings or a team's settings, depending on how you want the application registered.
+1. Navigate to your individual user settings (Manage account) or a team's settings (Manage team), depending on how you want the application registered.
 It does not matter if the application is registered as an individual or a team - that is entirely up to you.

 1. Select "OAuth" in the left menu.